Isivile23/Python-Week-1/README.md

 Division
 Modulus Operator

-Another set of operators n Python are comparison operators, logical operators, identity operators and membership operators.
+Another set of operators in Python are comparison operators, logical operators, identity operators and membership operators.